-In the first post of this series on the fundamentals of using essential oils for aromatherapy, I focused on how to use essential oils safely and touched on a few of the controversies and misinformation that exists around this healing modality.
-If you haven’t yet read Part 1, you can do so here.
+first post (Link Removed) of this series on the fundamentals of using essential oils for aromatherapy, I focused on how to use essential oils safely and touched on a few of the controversies and misinformation that exists around this healing modality.
+If you haven’t yet read Part 1 (Link Removed), you can do so here.

 I’d now like to shift into talking about blending essential oils for therapeutic, medicinal and aromatic purposes.
 There are a few things that are helpful to know before you begin.

 Essential oils can be grouped into several different categories.
 We will be talking today about 2 of the most common systems for categorizing essential oils.
 Having this information will facilitate your knowledge and ease of blending and creating successful aromatherapy synergies.
 The 2 categories we will be going over are Aroma Families and Aromatherapy Notes.

 Aroma Families sort essential oils into groups based on their scent or aroma.
 There are generally 8 different aroma families, although some authorities cite 9.

 - Citrus: As you would expect, the vast majority of these oils are citrus oils like, orange, lime and grapefruit.
 They all have that distinctive, fresh, uplifting quality that we all associate with the fruit.